-Here is a project that I did in one evening.
-It has a ceramic tile glued into the center, but I could have completely stitched it or used a button to change the look.
+This project has a ceramic tile glued into the center, but it could have been completely stitched or have used a button to change the look.
 The first photo shows just a few rounds while the second one shows it completed.

-A great resource to learn more about locker hooking including finishing techniques and joining strips is Hook, Loop and Lock (2300).
+A great resource to learn more about locker hooking including finishing techniques and joining strips is Hook, Loop and Lock.
 This is an excellent resource with over 25 projects for fun and funky gifts and home decor.
 The projects are trendy and would be perfect projects older children.
-Another book is Kathleen’s Fabric and Locker Hooking (2301).
+Another book is Kathleen’s Fabric and Locker Hooking.
 A great project for locker hooking is to recreate your children’s art by drawing their design on the canvas.

 We hope this guide makes your stitching easier and more enjoyable!